-If any of these systems breaks down, the business will begin to suffer hemorrhage.
+If any of these systems break down, the business will begin to suffer hemorrhage.
 Once the faulty system is not well attended to very fast by the managers and executives, it will begin to affect other related systems.
 This is what ultimately leads to business failures.

 A business failure is not an accident.